atifaziz/Gini/README.md

 Note that the lookup of properties on the dynamic object is case-insensitive.

-Like there `ParseFlatHash` for `ParseFlat`, there is `ParseFlatObject` for `ParseObject` that returns a single object of entries with a mapper function determinig how to merge section and key names:
+Like there is `ParseFlatHash` for `ParseFlat`, there is `ParseFlatObject` for `ParseObject` that returns a single object of entries with a mapper function determinig how to merge section and key names:

     const string ini = @"
         ; last modified 1 April 2001 by John Doe